observablehq/framework/examples/api/docs/index.md

   ${resize((width) => ApiHeatmap(latencyDocumentsAtHeatmap.getChild("count"), null, {y1: 0.5, y2: 10_000, canvas: latencyDocumentsAtCanvas, color: Object.assign(Plot.scale({color: {domain: [0, 100]}}), {label: "frequency"}), width, label: "Duration (ms)"}))}
 </div>

-This route is also slower than it should be, mostly due to complicated permissions.
+This route is also slower than it should be, mostly due to complicated permissions logic.
 But the temporal pattern is interesting: at midnight UTC, latency noticeably increases for an hour or two.
-This is likely a scheduled batch job causing resource contention.
+We believe this is an internal scheduled batch job causing resource contention.
+We want to optimize this route, too.

 Web log analysis has been fruitful for the Observable team to prioritize optimization and block undesirable traffic.
-With the heatmap visualization, we identified a route called 1,000+ times a day — not enough to be considered a “top” route — but that still accounted for >50% of all requests over 50KB!
-We were erroneously loading 200 notebooks when we only needed 9.
-Through granular views, we’re able to identify opportunities for improvement that would otherwise go unnoticed.
+Using these granular heatmaps, we’ve been able to identify opportunities for improvement that would otherwise go unnoticed.